toggledbits/sockproxyd/README.md

                             to adapt the proxy to existing applications.

 When a host first connects to the proxy, the initial greeting is sent.
-This greeting is always "OK TOGGLEDBITS-SOCKPROXY n pid", where N is the integer version number of the proxy.
+This greeting is always `OK TOGGLEDBITS-SOCKPROXY n pid`, where _n_ is the integer version number of the proxy.
 If your plugin can work with different versions of the proxy, you can parse out the version number.
 The host can then issue any necessary setup commands, and end with the CONN command to connect the remote host and enter echo mode.
-The "pid" is the connection identfier, which by default will be passed as the "Pid" parameter on action requests/notifications (unless changed by NTFY).
+The _pid_ in the greeting is the connection identfier, which by default will be passed as the "Pid" parameter on action requests/notifications (unless changed by NTFY).

 Once in echo mode, the proxy passes data between the client connection (between the Vera device